redlibrarian/redlibrarian.github.io/_posts/2019-10-24-aftermaths-and-new-beginnings.markdown

 We must also reject the idea of the liberal state: the state is not a force for mediating the conflicts between worldviews to allow pluralism to flourish.
-It is, as Marx wrote, nothing but the committee for manaing the affairs of the bourgeoisie as a class.
+It is, as Marx wrote, nothing but the committee for managing the affairs of the bourgeoisie as a class.
 Any purported neutrality, or mediatedness, or guarantee for pluralism on the part of the state is merely a figleaf behind which lurks the power of capital to create